SchrodingerandDoraemon/Notes/Java/antra_java.md

 #### ZGC is a concurrent GC

 ### Java hotspot
-What Is HotSpot?
 HotSpot, also called Java HotSpot Virtual Machine, or HotSpot JVM, is an implementation of the JVM (Java Virtual Machine) Specification originallly developed by Sun Microsystems and now supported by Oracle Corporation.

 HotSpot has key feature called adaptive compiler that application code will be analyzed as it runs to detect performance bottlenecks, or "hot spots".
 HotSpot will then compile those hot spots for a boost in performance.

-### why java is not a pure object oriented language?
-because it supports primitive data type

 ### casting
 implicit casting: coverting without losing data. e.g. int ---> double